aabhishekbr/jenkinsTest/README.md

-# jenkinsTest
+# Jenkin Configuration Project
-a demo project to check working of jenkins
+## A demo project of complete setup of Jenkins